 - Gyms – If you don’t want to miss out on days of training, then luxury ships with gyms are perfect for you.

 Best time to visit Antarctica

 The best time to visit Antarctica is during the Antarctic summer which runs from November to March this will bring plenty of wildlife opportunities and the most sunlight.
-The first cruises tend to reach Antarctica round the end of October, when the ice is beginning to open up on glaciers to allow ships through.
+The first cruises tend to reach Antarctica around the end of October when the ice is beginning to open up on glaciers to allow ships through.
 The warmest month in Antarctica is January with temperatures reaching up to 0 degrees.

 How much does it cost to visit Antarctica?